ssmi8/Escape_Haunted_House/README.md

 ## Errors

 * Upon playing the game and testing the functionality, I noticed that one of the decisions led to the wrong path.
 I corrected this by referring it to the correct functions.
-* I noticed on a number of lines, it exceeded the charater lengths so I amended the text to make sure it all fit.
+* I noticed on a number of lines, it exceeded the character lengths so I amended the text to make sure it all fit.
 * When testing I realised the restart function did not work, where I has misspelt the text which was corrected.

 ## Deployment